awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 1. In the **Customize widget title** section, enter a logical name for your dashboard title, such as **EKS CNI metrics**\.

 1. Select **Add to dashboard** to finish\.
-Now your CNI metrics are added to a dashboard that you can monitor, as shown below\.
+Now your CNI metrics are added to a dashboard that you can monitor\.
 ![\[EKS CNI metrics\]](http://docs.aws.amazon.com/eks/latest/userguide/images/EKS_CNI_metrics.png)